Introduction

 import static org.apache.axiom.truth.xml.XMLTruth.xml;

-are objects that represent XML data.
+actual and expected are objects that represent XML data.
 The following types are currently

 supported: